-My stay at the Westin Mauritius came in the middle of my month-long vacation in April 2016 between my visits to South Korea and Singapore.
+My stay at the Westin Mauritius came in the middle of my month-long vacation between my visits to South Korea and Singapore.
 While the hotels in Singapore and South Korea were suited for my jammed-packed itinerary where I came back to the hotel twelve hours later to just sleep, the hotel stay in Mauritius was different.
 This duration of my trip was more relaxing and served as a place to rejuvenate.
 The stay felt more resort-like than the other hotel stays.

 The Westin Mauritius was formally called the Grand Mauritian Hotel before a wildfire from a local sugar cane field spread to the hotel premises and damaged a portion of the hotel in 2011.
 Fortunately, all guests were safely evacuated from the resort.
 Since then, most of the hotel has been rebuilt, which explains why the hotel looks so new and well maintained.

 Read Next: Why I Left Canada To Travel For A Year

 The service at the Westin Mauritius was impeccable.
 I don’t know if it was because G is Mauritian or because the resort was not that busy, but I felt the staff was very attentive throughout our stay.

 At check-in, we were guided to the lounge where the receptionist sat us down, brought us drinks and took the time to explain the resort features of the hotel.
 We received an upgrade on our room because I was a Gold Preferred Guest through the Starwood Preferred Guest (SPG) program.

 Note: I am now a Platinum member and the benefits are 10x better than Gold!
 One of the many reasons why I love SPG!

 Although our room was a short walk from the lobby, our receptionist drove us to our room in a buggy and gave us a quick walkthrough of the room (This is the TV, this is the remote control, this is the bathroom…haha).
 While unnecessary, it was a nice gesture.